tarantool/doc/doc/dev_guide/internals/iproto/format.rst

 After the :ref:`header <box_protocol-header>`, for a response, there will be a body.

-If there was no error, it will contain IPROTO_OK (0x00).
-If there was an error, it will contain an error code other than IPROTO_OK.
-Responses to SQL statements are slightly different and will be described in the later section,
-:ref:`Binary protocol -- responses for SQL <box_protocol-sql_protocol>`.
+Responses to SQL statements are slightly different and will be described in the section :ref:`Responses for SQL <box_protocol-sql_protocol>`.

-For IPROTO_OK, the header Response-Code-Indicator will be 0 and the body is a 1-item map.
+Here is a blueprint of a successful response:

 ..  cssclass:: highlight
 ..  parsed-literal::